 Each stance has its own point of emphasis for activating and engaging muscles in the legs.

-Training properly means that you are engaging the right muscles.
+Using the leg press machine properly means that you are engaging the right muscles.

 Often, lifters with a poor understanding of how foot position can affect muscle recruitment end up overtraining or fatiguing a muscle to the point of injury.
 At the least, they spend a bunch of time blasting away at the leg press and wonder why they aren’t seeing the muscle growth they want.